- The extended attributes are inconsistent error prevents users from launching applications.

 - Check Users must enter a user name and password to use this computer option.
 Select your account and click on Properties.

 - Go to the Group Membership tab, select Other, and choose Administrators or Users.

 - Repeat the previous steps for all available user accounts.

-- Once the Settings app opens, navigate to Accounts section.
+- Navigate to the Accounts section.
 Go to Family & other people and click on Add someone else to this PC button.

 - Select I don’t have this person’s sign-in information.

 - Now click on Add a user without a Microsoft account.